akka/akka/akka-docs/rst/scala/http/routing-dsl/directives/timeout-directives/withRequestTimeoutResponse.rst

   In practice this can only be a problem with very tight timeouts, so with default settings of request timeouts being measured in seconds it shouldn't be a problem in reality (though certainly a possibility still).

-To learn more about various timeouts in Akka HTTP and how to configure them see :ref:`http-timeouts`.
+To learn more about various timeouts in Akka HTTP and how to configure them see :ref:`http-timeouts-scala`.

 Example
 -------